 Studies show that immunoncontraception leads to a rapid reduction in deer population of 30-40 percent in 3 years.
 In 5-6 years, that number reaches goal levels of 80-90 percent reduction.
 Contraception typically costs from $261 to $513 per doe for the first year, but falls to $88 to $103 in subsequent years.
 Contraception costs of $1,000 have been reported, but this reflects mostly labor costs of handling and tagging the deer when required.
 The contraceptive dart and drug can be purchased for about $25.
 Sterilization costs typically are about $750 per deer, but can be reduced by using local veterinarians who may volunteer.
 One advantage of contraception and sterilization is that local does remain and defend their territory, discouraging new deer from migrating in from other areas.
 This benefit is typically ignored in community costs analysis.

 Fencing: Increasing the fenced area in a community will reduce habitat and deer density.
 Local ordinances relating to fencing will play a role in designing the urban ecosystem.
 One serious hazard for deer in suburban areas is spike fence, often impaling jumping deer.
-This page about spiked fence contains a few videos and reports illustrating how bad the problem can be.
+This page about spiked and other fence hazards contains a few videos and reports illustrating how bad the problem can be.

 Targeting the Deer Cull: Most deer culls randomly eliminate deer, but some communities, such as in Rapid City, South Dakota and Moberly, Missouri focus on problem deer and problem areas.
 Individual deer exhibit a wide variety of behaviors and physical characteristics.
 Selecting problem deer will reduce these traits in future populations.
 For example, deer size is correlated to transportation damage and risk of injury.
 Smaller deer reduce the risk.
 Each deer favor different plants for food.